iorchard/burrito_docs/source/install/install_powerflex.rst

     - PFMP installation tarball package (Contact your Dell representative to get this file.)
     - File size: 25 GiB
-    - When you get this file from Dell, the filename will be like PFMP2-4.6.1.0-715.tgz.
+    - When you get this file from Dell, the filename will be something like PFMP2-4.6.1.0-715.tgz.
 Rename it to pfmp.tgz.

 * pfmp-installer.qcow2